jozillasaurus/GroceryList/README.md

 #### MVP

-- Navigation bar- to the Home page / fridge / freezer /grocery list / add item
+- Navigation bar- to the Home page / fridge / add item
-- home page that gives 2-3 options: fridge / freezer / grocery list
+- home page that gives 2-3 options: fridge / add item
 - a add function that adds items as you put them in the fridge or freezer(to and from airtable) by item name, quantity, date of purchase, and expiration date
 - delete button for items that have expired or completely used

 #### PostMVP

+- Freezer section
 - item details (when clicked on item details pop open)
 - Grocery List- can create a list to add groceries that are needed and delete when bought

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.

 | Day        | Deliverable                                                                   | Status     |
 | ---------- | ----------------------------------------------------------------------------- | ---------- |